MyOwnRobs/myownrobs/README.md

   model responses on our servers beyond what is necessary for active session management.

-**Our recommendation**: We recommend using MyOwnHadley with a project only if you are comfortable with the possibility of submitting its entire contents to your selected AI model provider, as the agent may access various files for comprehensive assistance.
+**Our recommendation**: We recommend using MyOwnRobs with a project only if you are comfortable with the possibility of submitting its entire contents to your selected AI model provider, as the agent may access various files for comprehensive assistance.

 **Model Provider Data Policies**